 encourage IOTC to improve data collection for the data needs highlighted by their relevant expert working group.
 Such data can include catch and effort, biological, and discard and release information.

-To facilitate improved cooperation with IOTC, Signatories should:
+To facilitate improved cooperation with IOTC, Signatories could:

 encourage and enable scientists with a background in the CMS-Sharks MOU (e.g. potentially including members of the AC or CWG) to participate in relevant Expert Working Groups to promote ‘bottom up’ involvement.
 Such involvement could usefully provide relevant scientific input for Annex 1 listed species that are not currently being considered in detail by IOTC.